Students working on aircraft

 Skip to content

 The COA is committed to preparing our students to succeed in the competitive and ever-changing aviation industry by imparting knowledge, skills, and values that align with the highest standards of the industry.
-The Aviation Technical Operations curriculum provides preparation for a variety of positions in the demanding field of aircraft maintenance and support.
+With around 150-200 students in the program, the Aviation Technical Operations curriculum provides preparation for a variety of positions in the demanding field of aircraft maintenance and support.
 Options include such areas as: aircraft maintenance and repair, performance testing, engineering/maintenance liaison, maintenance logistics, flight test engineering, product technical support, aircraft maintenance engineering, aircraft systems reliability and maintainability, licensing requirements, and repair facility management.
 Satisfactory completion of all requirements prepares one to take the Federal Aviation Administration (FAA) Airframe and Powerplant written, oral and practical examinations.

 Read career outcomes report